hudson-trading/corral/README.md

 and clang-15+, and was known to occasionally ICE gcc-10.2 back in the day.

-To allow people to explore more easily and quickly get something running, corral ships with support for Boost.Asio out of the box: pass `corral::asio_awaitable` (or `corral::asio_nothrow_awaitable`) to any asio async operation to make it return a corral-compatible awaitable.
+To allow people to explore more easily and quickly get something running, corral ships with support for Asio out of the box: pass `corral::asio_awaitable` (or `corral::asio_nothrow_awaitable`) to any Asio async operation to make it return a corral-compatible awaitable (you need to #include `corral/asio.h` or `corral/asio-standalone.h`, depending on whether you use boost or standalone version of Asio).
 Other I/O frameworks or event loops can also be adapted to corral relatively straightforwardly.
 `examples/qt_echo_server.cc` shows bridging of corral and Qt.